wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 | Log data - Audit and CI/CD | Confidential | Choreo CP | To facilitate service |
 | Business data used by Choreo user applications | Confidential | On the cloud services and region selected by the subscriber | To facilitate application storage needs such as databases, caches, and message brokers. |

-## WSO2 public cloud common services
+## WSO2 Public Cloud Common Services

 | Type of data | Classification | Stored at | Purpose |
 |-------------|---------------|-----------|---------|